-AFCL have completed a staff survey on the concept of the learner profile and gained staff perspectives on possible implementation and which format staff see as most viable.
-Feedback suggests that the majority of staff are in favour of exploring a learner profile and would like to trial one.
+AFCL have completed a staff survey on the concept of the Skills Profile and gained staff perspectives on possible implementation and which format staff see as most viable.
+Feedback suggests that the majority of staff are in favour of exploring a Skills Profile and would like to trial one.
 However, some staff were hesitant about where this will fit into the time they have with learners (sometimes only two hours per week at a community setting).
 Staff are also hesitant about their own digital skills and if this were to roll out, highlighted that staff training would be needed.
-Staff feedback was gained from looking at a range of learner profile formats.
+Staff feedback was gained from looking at a range of Profile formats.